EmrahFidan/front-end_tools_extension/README.md

 </h3>
 <br>

-This is a shortcut extension for frontend software players that they can use in their applications.
+This is a shortcut extension for players of front-end software that can be used by them in their own applications.

-<h2 style="color: #0081a7;"> Features </h2>
+<h2 style="colour: #0081a7;"> Features </h2>

-- HTML, CSS, JavaScript
-- Extension
-- Clean Code
+Here are some of the key features of this project:

+- HTML, CSS, JavaScript: This project is primarily built using HTML, CSS and JavaScript, making it compatible with web browsers and ensuring a smooth user experience.

+- Extension: [Specify the function of the extension here.
+You can provide details about what the extension does, its benefits, and how it enhances the project].

+- Clean Code: The project follows best practices for code organisation and cleanliness, making it easier to maintain and evolve.

 <h2 style="color: #0081a7;"> LINKS </h2>